Pork and Beans (song): Music video

 The video shares some thematic similarities with the music video for the Barenaked Ladies single "Sound of Your Voice", which also featured multiple YouTube celebrities.
 According to Cullen, the video was to be a "celebration of that creativity", an idea that went over well with the members of the band.
 Cullen wanted to embrace the concept of "about being happy with who you are".
-Cullen hopes that the video will be "a living thing on the Internet"; as the video itself was a mash-up of Weezer's favorite stuff, Cullen hopes others will use the video to create their own mash-ups.
+Cullen hoped that the video would be "a living thing on the Internet"; as the video itself was a mash-up of Weezer's favorite stuff, Cullen hoped others will use the video to create their own mash-ups.
 The YouTube celebrities were flown into Los Angeles, California to work with the band for the four-day shooting of the video.
 The video, which quickly became popular, reached more than four million viewers in its first week and was that week's most-watched video.
 It was the most popular video of the month in June, reaching 7.3 million views by June 16, 2008.
 It was nominated for Best Editing for the 2008 MTV Video Music Awards and for Favorite Online Sensation at the 35th People's Choice Awards.
-The video won a Grammy for Best Short Form Music Video at the 51st Grammy Awards Show.
+The video won a Grammy for Best Short Form Music Video at the 51st Annual Grammy Awards.

 On June 2, 2008, a video of an acoustic version of the song, with Brian Bell on guitar and Tay Zonday on vocals, was released on Weezer's official YouTube channel.

 On January 12, 2009, a remix version of the "Pork and Beans" video was released to YouTube, which included additional footage not previously used in the original video.
 The new video, in addition to including footage of Dan Dzoan and Potter Puppet Pals, adds in more internet memes and celebrities, including "Badger Badger Badger", Little Superstar, Philippine prison inmates dancing to "Thriller", Leeroy Jenkins, Ronald Jenkees, BigDog, Ask a Ninja, Back Dorm Boys, Line Rider, "I Like Turtles", Techno Viking, and Pickle Surprise, and ends with the viewer being rickrolled.